sbabcoc/JUnit-Foundation/README.md

 * `LifecycleHooks.describeChild(Object target, Object child)`
 Get a `Description` for the indicated child object from the runner for the specified test class instance.
-* `LifecycleHooks.hasConfiguration(TestClass testClass)`
-Determine if the atomic test associated with the specified test class has configuration methods.
 * `LifecycleHooks.getInstanceClass(Object instance)`
 Get class of specified test class instance.